UN conference adopts migration pact despite withdrawals | Malay Mail

 US President Donald Trump has pledged to build a wall on the US-Mexico border and has focused his recent ire on a migrant caravan from Central America, while a populist coalition government in Italy has clamped down on boats rescuing migrants at sea.

-Belgium's liberal premier Charles Michel won the support of parliament and is in Morocco to back the accord, but was left leading a minority government on Sunday after the Flemish nationalist party said it will quit his coalition over the pact.
+Belgium's liberal premier Charles Michel attended the conference after winning the support of parliament to back the accord, but was left leading a minority government after a Flemish nationalist party said it will quit his coalition over the pact.

-Belgium is among a group of seven nations described by the UN's special representative for migration Louise Arbour as still "engaged in further internal deliberations" over the accord.

-Bulgaria, Estonia, Italy, Israel, Slovenia and Switzerland also fall into this category.
+“This model of cooperation is complex, sometimes including steps forwards and sometimes banana skins,” Michel told delegates.

+“But it is the only way forwards for those who want a better world.”

 The pact has been welcomed by the Catholic Church as an important step towards addressing migrants' needs and reducing their vulnerability.

-"While some states have decided not to participate in the process or this inter-governmental conference, the Holy See is convinced that the enormous challenges that migration poses are best faced through multilateral processes rather than isolationist policies," said papal envoy Cardinal Piero Parolin, calling for its implementation.
+“The Holy See is convinced that the enormous challenges that migration poses are best faced through multilateral processes rather than isolationist policies,” said papal envoy Cardinal Piero Parolin.

+Mexico, Guatemala, El Salvador and Honduras also welcomed the accord.
+These countries have worked on their own regional plan to manage migration, which EL Salvador's foreign minister Carlos Castaneda told reporters represents a first effort to work within the framework of the global compact.

-Other organisations, including Amnesty International, see the pact as just a first step towards protecting migrants.
+Other organisations, including Amnesty International and the International Federation of the Red Cross, see the accord as just a first step towards protecting migrants.

-It "is very aspirational in many areas, with limited implementation commitments," said Amnesty International's senior advocate for the Americas, Perseo Quiroz, in comments emailed to AFP.
+“We have heard repeatedly that this compact is not legally binding and does not impact on state sovereignty,” said IFRC president Francesco Rocca at a press conference on the sidelines of the main dialogue.

+“But if we are serious about fixing this problem, it should at the very least be ethically binding.”

 After the Marrakesh conference, the UN General Assembly is set to adopt a resolution formally endorsing the deal on December 19. — AFP